adee2210/currencyweb/README.md

 ```
 Or Download ZIP file and extract in any folder on your computer

-Next, go inside your web file by
+Next, go inside your website files directory by
 ```
 cd currencyweb
 ```

-Finally, install require files by running command
+Finally, install require files by
 ```
 composer update
 ```